 6. Complete any additional required sections regarding accommodations for disabilities if applicable.

-7. Certify that a copy of this document was sent to the other party by selecting one option: mailed, faxed and mailed, or hand delivered.
-Fill in their contact details accordingly.
+7. Certify that a copy of this document was sent to the other party by selecting one option (mailed, faxed and mailed, or hand delivered) and providing their contact information.

 be ready to get more